Bangkok Swimming Classes: How to Pick the Right School for Your Kid

 bangkok dolphins

-Bangkok Dolphins has four locations around Bangkok.
-Their main office is at Sukhumvit 49/9 inside the Racquet Club.
-They have a swim center for infants and kids on Udom Suk Road.
-And they offer swimming courses for infants in two locations: one on Rama 4 and then other at Sukhumvit 39.
-All their instructors teach in English and are certified under AustSwim or STA.
+Bangkok Dolphins has five locations around Bangkok.
+Its main office is located on Sukhumvit 49/9 inside the Racquet Club and offers classes for kids age 4 and older.
+It also has a swim center for infants at their Sukhumvit Soi 39 location.
+Infant swim courses are available at its Yen Akart and Udom Suk locations.
+All Bangkok Dolphins instructors teach in English and are certified under AustSwim or STA.

 Courses